 European tastes varied and often the beans found their way into the storehouses of monasteries and monks may have helped develop/invent a chocolate drink that was now both sweet and hot.

-So far we’re still talking about chocolate as a drink only.
-And talking is what people frequently did when drinking chocolate in the increasing number of fashionable coffee houses that were established from the late 17th century onwards.
+So far we're still talking about chocolate as a drink only.
+And talking is what people frequently did when drinking chocolate in the increasing number of fashionable chocolate drinking houses that were established from the late 17th century onwards.

 The scientific name Theobroma cacao was given to the species of the cacao tree by the Swedish botanist Carl Linnaeus in 1753, when he published it in his famous book Species Plantarum.
 Theobroma means 'food of the gods' in Latin.